 Vegan Meal Prep Soup Ideas

 1. Immune Boosting Carrot Ginger Soup: this is my most recent soup that I’ve made and I love how creamy and smooth it is.
 It’s also ready in just 15 minutes, so can be made ahead or right away.

 2. Moroccan Lentil Soup: this soup makes a ton!
 Whenever I make it, I freeze half right away so I know I’ve got dinner a few weeks away.

-3. Pea and Asparagus Soup: another creamy soup that’s perfect for making ahead!
+3. Pea and Asparagus Soup: another creamy soup that’s perfect for vegan meal prep!

 4. Tempeh Chili: I LOVE this chili, it’s so meaty and packed with protein.
 It freezes well.